dmaust/MorseCodeDecoder/Morse decoder.md

 ```

-## Identify the frequency with the highest amplititude on an FFT.
+## Identify the frequency with the highest amplitude on an FFT.

 ```python